tanj299/bloom/NOTES.md

     - Go back to your scene (Brew Scene) and CTRL + Drag the button to hook it up to the controller
         - Create a **Show** segue and give it an identifier, AeroPress

+- Singleton Pattern:
+    - Object is instantiated ONCE and made static so all classes will have access to it during its lifetime

+- AeroPress Procedure
+1. Pour water and bloom

 when app opens
 - start should be available,